wacn/trustcenter/trustcenter/resources/FAQ.md

                 <p>It is ultimately your obligation to comply with your regulatory requirements.
 We provide you with information to help you do so.
 We commit to compliance with data protection and privacy laws generally applicable to IT service providers.
 If you are subject to industry or jurisdictional requirements, you will need to make your own assessment of your ability to comply.
 Customers in many industries have found they can use Azure and Office 365 in a manner that complies with applicable regulations, provided they utilize the services in a manner appropriate to their particular circumstances.</p>
                 <label>3．	How will 21Vianet use the information I store in Azure and Office 365?</label><br>
                 <p>21Vianet will use the Customer Data you store in Azure and Office 365 only to provide you with the services you have subscribed for.
 21Vianet does not mine Customer Data for advertising or share Customer Data with advertiser-supported services.
 We do not scan your emails or documents in Office 365 services for advertising purposes.</p>
                 <p>It's your Customer Data, and you retain the rights to it.
-21Vianet will not use Customer Data or derive information from it for any advertising or similar commercial purposes.
-21Vianet will only use Customer Data for purposes compatible with providing the services, such purposes can includes using Customer Data for the following:<p>
+21Vianet will not use Customer Data or derive information from it for any advertising or similar commercial purposes. <p>
+                <p>21Vianet will only use Customer Data for purposes compatible with providing the services, such purposes can includes using Customer Data for the following:</p>
                 <ul>
-                    <li>Troubleshooting aimed at preventing, detecting and repairing problems affecting the operation of services.</li>
+                    <li>	Troubleshooting aimed at preventing, detecting and repairing problems affecting the operation of services.</li>
-                    <li>Ongoing improvement of features such as those that involve the detection of, and protection against, emerging and evolving threats to the services or Customer Data (such as malware or spam).</li>
+                    <li>	Ongoing improvement of features such as those that involve the detection of, and protection against, emerging and evolving threats to the services or Customer Data (such as malware or spam).</li>
-                    <li>Providing personalized or inference-based service features.</li>
+                    <li>	Providing personalized or inference-based service features.</li>
                 </ul>
                 <label>4．	Where is my Customer Data stored?
 Will 21Vianet share it with other companies?</label><br>
                 <p>Customer Data will be stored only in data centers located in mainland China.
 In limited circumstances, 21Vianet may authorize one of its affiliates, suppliers or subcontractors located outside China to access Customer Data when necessary to troubleshoot a customer support incident or address a technical issue.
 We carefully monitor such access and terminate the access when the issue is resolved.<p>